StraightCurlyCurves/RaspberryPi-Movie-Server/README.md

 Go to your webbrowser and open `<<raspberryIP>>` or `<<hostname>>`.
 Login with the username `admin` and password `openmediavault`.

-Change admin password and disable SSH access for root!
+Change admin password, disable SSH access for root and enable SSL!

+Don't forget to enable SMB ;-)

 ### Problems with exFAT hard disks